 The earlier you get an attorney involved in your case, the more help we are able to be to you.
 We can help you figure out those confusing first steps, handle all dealings with the insurance company from the get-go, and otherwise streamline your life so you have less to worry about right now.

 It’s never too soon after a dog bite to speak to an attorney.
 Even if your medical prognosis is still uncertain and your treatment ongoing, we can begin crucial tasks like:

-Is it ever too late to find a lawyer for a New Jersey dog bite claim?
+Is it ever too late to find a lawyer near you for a New Jersey dog bite claim?
 It can be, which is why it’s important not to wait too long to get help.

 For dog bites, as with other negligence claims, New Jersey generally imposes a statute of limitations that requires lawsuits to be filed within 2 years of the date of the incident.

 If you wait until 2 years after the dog bite occurred, you may be barred from pursuing a claim unless your case is an exception to this rule.
 For example, for dog bites suffered by minors, the statute of limitations typically ends two years after the minor turns 18.